-And the American Dental Association (ADA) cites studies showing that people who have gum disease can also be at higher risk for serious health problems like diabetes, heart disease, respiratory problems, and even dementia.
+And the ADA cites studies showing that people who have gum disease can also be at higher risk for serious health problems like diabetes, heart disease, respiratory problems and even dementia.

 This covers a large number of people in the United States.
 Data from the Centers for Disease Control indicate nearly half of all adults in the U.S. age 30 and older have some form of gum disease.

-- Make your dental appointments a priority.
-Those routine visits not only keep your mouth healthy, they allow your dentist to look for signs of potential problems.
+And of course, see your dentist regularly.
+Those routine visits help keep your mouth healthy and allow your dentist to look for signs of other potential problems.
 Consider it an investment in yourself!